Thinking of joining a study?

 Register your interest

-NCT05865418 | Recruiting | Cerebral Palsy
+NCT05865418 | RECRUITING | Cerebral Palsy

 A New Training to Enhance Physical Activity in Adolescents With Cerebral Palsy